Banana bread is a great thing to eat when you’re in the mood for a snack. It’s something that’s tasty, and it doesn’t take that long to make.

 You might have an inactive leavening agent that you’ll need to replace.
 In this case, you’d need to go buy more baking soda or baking powder from the store.

 Sadly, there isn’t anything you can do to make the bread rise if your banana bread turns out flat.
-You might want to throw out this batch of banana bread and try again.
+You might want to throw out this batch and try again.

 You can test the bread to see if it tastes okay.
 If the bread is simply a bit sunken-in, you might have used too much flour or otherwise used an imbalance of ingredients.

-Sometimes the banana bread can still taste fine even if it’s sunken in, but it depends on what went wrong.
+Sometimes it can still taste fine even if it’s sunken in, but it depends on what went wrong.
 Testing the taste of the bread should be perfectly safe, and you can always throw it out if you think it tastes bad.

 Why Did My Banana Bread Rise So Much?